Bonjour everyone! Welcome to the third episode of a little series that we’ve had going on in the last couple of weeks, called Members’ Stories.

-Often the problem here is that adding the shipping cost to the price of your products means that your customers are going to end up paying much more for shipping than what it actually costs you to ship to them when they start ordering more than one, which is #notcool.
+Often the problem here is that adding the shipping cost to the price of your Etsy products means that your customers are going to end up paying much more in shipping prices than what it actually costs you to ship to them when they start ordering more than one, which is #notcool.

 For suggestions on dealing with this, see this point.

 This one is definitely a painful one.
 Trying to offer free shipping across the board on big, difficult and expensive-to-ship items sounds pretty insane, and it’s understandable that many sellers on Etsy have been extremely frustrated with this issue.

 I can’t fix it with a magic formula that would work for every Etsy shop (sorry! and if you have one, let me know!) but here are a few things to consider: